Terms of Service

 Your privacy is important to us.
 Our use of your personal information is governed by our Privacy Policy, which is incorporated into these Terms by reference.

-The Services are provided "as is" and "as available" without warranties of any kind, either express or implied.
-We do not guarantee uninterrupted or error-free operation of the Services.
+The Services are provided "as is" and "as available" without warranties of any kind.
+We do not guarantee uninterrupted or error-free operation.

-To the fullest extent permitted by law, OCDSA shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising from your use of or inability to use the Services.
+To the fullest extent permitted by law, OCDSA shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of the Services.

 Information provided through the Services does not constitute legal advice.
-Members requiring legal representation should contact the union directly for assistance.
+Contact the union directly for legal representation.

 Access to Services may be terminated: